dojo/docs/dojox/charting.rst

 |text      |Function    |The default text function    |The function to produce a Tooltip text.                                        |
 +----------+------------+-----------------------------+-------------------------------------------------------------------------------+

-The default text function checks if a data point is an object, and uses an optional “Tooltip” member if available — this is a provision for custom Tooltips.
+The default text function checks if a data point is an object, and uses an optional "Tooltip" member if available — this is a provision for custom Tooltips.
 Otherwise, it uses a numeric value.
 Tooltip text can be any valid HTML, so you can specify rich text multi-line Tooltips if desired.

 The picture below demonstrates Tooltip, and Highlight actions.